-BMI Student Composer Awards - These are prizes for student composers of classical music under the ages of 28.
-The award money, totaling $20,000, is meant to help aid in their ongoing education in classical music.
+BMI Student Composer Awards - These are prizes for student composers of classical music under the age of 28.
+The grant money, totaling $20,000, helps fund their ongoing education in classical music.

 Boudleaux Bryant Commissions - This program funds the creation of new chamber works by former winners of the BMI Student Composer Awards.
 For each of these commissions, the Foundation chooses a "prominent contemporary music performer or organization and they in turn select a former BMI Student Composer Award-winning composer to write the commissioned work."
 Applications are by invitation only.

 Carlos Surinach Commissions - This program also funds the creation of new works by former winners of the BMI Student Composer Awards by identifying orchestras, chamber music groups, and classical soloists with a strong record of performing contemporary music which in turn select a composer to write the commissioned work.
 Applications are by invitation only.

 Charlie Parker Jazz Composition Prize - This is a grant of $3,000, presented annually for the best new work created in the BMI Jazz Composers Workshop.
 That work is then premiered at the following year's showcase concert by the BMI/New York Jazz Orchestra.
 Applications are by invitation only; however, the BMI Jazz Composers Workshop is open to any emerging or developing jazz composers and meets regularly in BMI's New York office.